 EB Industry’s electron beam welding service focuses on welding to industry specifications.
 We often need to advise customers and help them understand the differences between standards so that they select the appropriate choice for the assembly they are designing.
-The three standards we most often apply are to electron beam welding work are:
+The three standards we most often apply to electron beam welding work are:

 - AMS 2681 — Welding, Electron-Beam;

 - AMS 2680 — Electron-Beam Welding for Fatigue Critical Applications;

 - AWS D17.1 — Specification for Fusion Welding for Aerospace Applications.

 All of these standards were originally created specifically for aerospace and defense applications, and situations where exceptional weld quality is an absolute necessity.
 The standards apply to any industry where weld failure is not an option, inclusive of automotive, medical, aeronautics and oil/gas/energy industries.

 The Basic Differences

 AMS 2680 and AMS 2681 are Aerospace Material Specifications (AMS) published by SAE Aerospace, which is part of SAE International Group (https://www.sae.org/).
 According to Wikipedia: